temporalio/documentation/docs/cloud/how-to-manage-namespaces-in-temporal-cloud.md

 - [Manage CA certificates](/cloud/how-to-manage-certificates-in-temporal-cloud).
 - [Manage certificate filters](/cloud/how-to-manage-certificates-in-temporal-cloud#manage-certificate-filters-using-temporal-cloud-ui).
 - Manage [Namespace-level permissions](/cloud/#namespace-level-permissions).
+- Add users.

+To add a user to a Namespace, scroll to the bottom of the page and select **Add User**.

-After you make changes, click **Save** in the top-right or bottom-left portion of the page.
+After you make changes, select **Save** in the top-right or bottom-left portion of the page.

 <!--- How to manage Namespaces in Temporal Cloud using tcld --->